 There are some factors that need to be considered:

 Most Parent and Toddler Groups in Ireland are run voluntarily and charge very little for parents to attend.
 This means, they have a very small budget to spend on toys.
-Thankfully, there are local Childcare Committees that give out grants to existing Parent and Toddler Groups and start ups.
 As money is an issue, you need to spend wisely.
 This doesn’t mean buying the cheapest toys you can source, but rather, in my opinion selecting a few really good quality toys that will last several years.
-If you can purchase 3 or 4 good toys each year and rely on donated toys to bump up your stash, then over a few years, the amount of quality toys will grow and you can be selective over what donated toys to accept.

 As I’ve already said, I try to always choose quality toys as they last more than a few months.
 I have found that toys get destroyed much quicker in Parent and Toddler Groups than they do in home environments.
 I’m not sure why this is and cheaper donated toys may only last a few weeks.
-We had a gorgeous large stuff gorilla donated to our group one week and by the end of the group, the stuffing was all over the floor!
-We had extra work cleaning up that week and we also had to dispose of a very large toy.
-Now, when people offer us toys, we agree and say that if we think they will be destroyed, we won’t put them out but we will drop them into St.Vincents.
-Also, you will need to inspect and clean your toys regularly – so choose ones that can be wiped clean easily for example a plastic doll instead of a plastic doll with a soft fabric body or foam mats instead of fabric rugs.
+You will need to inspect and clean your toys regularly – so choose ones that can be wiped clean easily for example a plastic doll instead of a soft fabric doll or foam mats instead of fabric rugs.

 Remember that you will be hosting children from 0-4 years old, so you need to make sure there’s nothing dangerous for smaller kids, that they could choke on or large fast toys that older children could crash into younger children with.
-We have learnt the lesson with donated scooters!
 Sit on cars, like the Little Tikes Cosy Coupe Car are brilliant.
 Older kids love them and you can’t work up a speed in the same way.
-In fact, we have found the Little Tikes Brand to be brilliant and have had several of their products in your group since we started.
-I don’t stock them on my website, but they are easy to find online or in toy shops.

 Children tend to have quite a few noisy battery toys at home, so adding them into your group may not be necessary.
 The volume of noise in your group will be heightened considerably with even a few battery toys and you have the extra work and expense of having to replace batteries and making sure they don’t corrode the toy over the summer holidays.